Code-Institute-Submissions/milestone1-4/README.md

 The website is fully responsive.
 It is a four page website with the navigation buttons visible on all pages to help the user go from page to page.
+Instead of using Media Queries I decided to use Bootstraps responsive grid system.
 The 'Join our Society here!' modal is on all pages to entice potential members to sign up.
 The form on the contact page is not fully functional in that it doesn't alert